philippnkling/swinginhd-hugo-content/post/2025-10-31_social/index.md

 🎃Spooky Halloween Social 🎃 More than welcome to wear a costume!

-- Adress (Kurfürsten-Anlage 58, 69115 Heidelberg
+- Address (Kurfürsten-Anlage 58, 69115 Heidelberg
 - Cost: Entry is a sliding scale between 3€ and 10€.
 - Time: Start: 9 p.m., End: Midnight...